uditbhaskar/SKRETCH/README.md

 Read [`docs/ANDROID_CODING_GUIDELINES.md`](docs/ANDROID_CODING_GUIDELINES.md) before opening a PR.
 Match existing patterns in `:scratch`.
 Keep the library module free of app-level dependencies.

-If you're continuing this project with AI assistance, this README plus the guidelines doc is enough context to pick up where things left off.
+If you're continuing this project, this README plus the guidelines doc is enough context to pick up where things left off.

 ---